 Each day, our field guides will suggest a number of excursions and activities for you to choose from depending on the weather.
 They can be easy and relaxing, or adrenaline-charged... it's entirely up to you.

-We always have a high ratio of guides to guests at Wolf's Fang Explorer Camp, so experiences can be tailored.
+We always have a high ratio of guides to guests at Whichaway Camp, so experiences can be tailored.